-Picking The Right Ruby For You
+Shopping For The Right Ruby

 Carat for carat, a ruby is far rarer than a diamond, making it also far more expensive.
 Rubies over 1 carat are extremely rare, and only a handful of 3-carat rubies have ever been discovered.

 Oval cuts are very common with rubies.
-Round cuts, unlike with diamonds, are the example rather than the rule.
-Because inclusions are of benefit to a ruby, fancy cuts work very well as the offer a little more freedom to the cutter.
+Round cuts, unlike diamonds, are the example rather than the rule.
+Because inclusions are of benefit to a ruby, fancy cuts work very well as they offer a little more freedom to the cutter.
 Great effort is taken with diamonds to avoid flaws in the stone.
 This is not the case with rubies.

-Look for a good red color.
+Look for good red color.
 Try it under various light conditions and avoid anything which looks too purple or too orange.
 Also, avoid stones being sold as “pink” rubies.
 Such things are a curious American invention.
 No other country recognizes a pink ruby, simply classing it as pink corundum.
 Also, try to see the ruby under a black (ultra-violet) light.
 A high-quality ruby will fluoresce with a soft red glow.
 The better the red color, the more fluorescence is generally present.

 Caring and Cleaning For Ruby

 As most rubies have heat treatments to improve the color, they do not stand up well to high temperatures during cleaning.
 As a result, only warm water and mild dish soap are truly safe as a cleaning method.
 Ultrasonic and steam cleaning can both cause serious damage to any ruby.

 Cheaper rubies may also have oil filling to reduce the appearance of surface fractures.
 Irrevocable damage can occur under heating.
 Do not use any chemical cleaner, even if specified as safe for jewelry.
 Generally, only diamonds and one or two other gemstones are safe for such products.